nats-io/nats-architecture-and-design/adr/ADR-50.md

 Crucially these batches are not pre-staged and so will not be limited to 1000 messages like Atomic ones.

+These batches are not reliable, meaning messages can be lost and the batch will not be abandoned like atomic ones.
+During leader changes some messages will inevitably be lost and clients will have to restart the batches.

+The goal is to replace Async publish with one built on these behaviors.

 ### Control Channel

 The heart of this design is control channel that is open and kept open for the duration of the batch.
-In practise this the reply subject of the first message will be used for all signaling during the batch.
+In practise the reply subject of the first message will be used for all signaling during the batch.

 The server will send acks over the channel on a frequency like once every 10 messages or once every 5MB.
 Crucially if at any stage an error is encountered errors can be sent back immediately and received by the client.